nihatuzlaci/e-commerce-micro-frontends/README.md

 yarn install
 ```

-After installing all dependencies for each project, you need to run each of them.
+After installing all the dependencies for each project, you need to run each of them.

 ```
 npm start